barawn/pueo-dsp-python/dsp/README.md

 Implements a parallelized and pipelined version of a generic biquad with complementary poles.
 Parallelization is controllable by samp_per_clock but it always has to be 3 or more.

-Still needs to be debugged a bit.
-Note that it will **not** produce an "identical" output to the equivalent filter - it generates a __transformed__ filter which has the same frequency properties, but will not be bit-for-bit identical.
+Gives results with fractional error of 10^-12 to 10^-15 (due to rounding).

+Outputs all coefficients needed to implement in an FPGA in debugging outputs.

+Note that it only does the denominator of a biquad, the numerator can be done by lfilter.